zanuka/nav-commander/navpi/usb-swap-drive.md

-# Creating swap on USB drive
+# Configuring NavPi to use a USB drive for swap disk
 In this example we are using an 8GB USB drive

 ### Insert drive